MicrosoftEdge/WebView2Feedback/specs/FileTypePolicy.md

 ===

 # Background
+When saving a file with the standard SaveFilePicker (window.showSaveFilePicker), the user might receive a security alert, as the second prompt to confirm the unsafe file type.
-When saving a file with original SaveFilePicker, a security alert might be prompted, because the browser applies the [file type policies](https://learn.microsoft.com/en-us/deployedge/microsoft-edge-security-downloads-interruptions#file-types-requiring-a-gesture) to protect end users.
-However, in a WebView2 build App, when end users try to save a file with a certain file extension, they usually can trust the host App, domain and file extension.
+It's because the browser applies the [file type policies](https://learn.microsoft.com/en-us/deployedge/microsoft-edge-security-downloads-interruptions#file-types-requiring-a-gesture) to protect end users.
+However, in an app that is using WebView2, when end users try to save a file with a certain file extension, they usually can trust the host App, domain and file extension.
 So, we provide the App developers the File Type Policy API to manage the file type policies dynamically.